Mutara III Rudahigwa: Rising ethnic tensions

 During Rudahigwa's reign there was a marked stratification of ethnic identity within Ruanda-Urundi, the Belgian-ruled mandate of which Rwanda formed the northern part.
 In 1935, the Belgian administration issued identity cards formalising the ethnic categories, Tutsi, Hutu and Twa.
-After World War II, a Hutu emancipation movement began to grow throughout Ruanda-Urundi, fueled by increasing resentment of the inter-war social reforms, and also an increasing sympathy for the Hutu within the Catholic Church.
+After World War II, a Hutu emancipation movement began to grow throughout Ruanda-Urundi, fueled by increasing resentment of the interwar social reforms, and also an increasing sympathy for the Hutu within the Catholic Church.
 Although in 1954, Rudhahigwa abolished the ubuhake system of indentured service that exploited Hutus, this had little real practical effect.

 The monarchy and prominent Tutsi sensed the growing influence of the Hutu and began to agitate for immediate independence on their own terms, culminating in Rudahigwa's demand for independence from Belgium in 1956.
-In 1957, a group of Hutu scholars wrote the "Bahutu Manifesto".
+In 1957, a group of Hutu scholars wrote the Bahutu Manifesto.
 This political manifesto denounced the "exploitation" of the Hutus by the ethnic Tutsi and called for their liberation from first Tutsi, and then Belgian, rule.
 Hutu political parties quickly formed after that, with future-president Gregoire Kayibanda forming the Hutu Social Movement (soon renamed MDR-PARMEHUTU), and Joseph Gitera creating Association for Social Promotion of the Masses (APROSOMA).

 Death

 On 24 July 1959, Rudahigwa arrived in Usumbura (now Bujumbura), Urundi, for a meeting with Belgian colonial authorities arranged by Father André Perraudin.
-The following day, he visited his Belgian doctor at the colonial hospital, where he died.
-The Belgian authorities put out conflicting explanations for his death.
-One was that he complained of a severe headache and had been treated by his doctor, but collapsed as he left the hospital of what was later determined, by three doctors, to be a cerebral haemorrhage.
-Another Belgian explanation was that he died from a reaction to a penicillin shot.
-An autopsy was not carried out due to the objections of Queen Mother Kankazi.
+The following day, he visited his Belgian doctor at the colonial hospital, where he suddenly died.
+Belgian authorities put out conflicting explanations for Rudahigwa’s death: one said he complained of a severe headache and upon treatment by his doctor, the king collapsed as he left the hospital of what was later determined, by three doctors, to be a cerebral haemorrhage.
+Another Belgian explanation was that he died from an adverse reaction to a penicillin shot.
+An autopsy was not done after objections from Queen Mother Kankazi.

 Rumours that he had been deliberately killed by the Belgian authorities were rife, and tensions rose: ordinary Rwandans gathered along routes and stoned Europeans' cars.
 Rumours that he was in poor health, suffering from the effects of excessive drinking, as well as the effects of untreated syphilis, are claims unverified by any evidence.
 A Twa attendant of the king said he was in great health at the time, which is supported by his active engagement in sporting activities then, including vigorous games of tennis.

-Rudahigwa was succeeded by Jean-Baptiste Ndahindurwa, as Kigeli V.
+Rudahigwa was succeeded by his half-brother, Jean-Baptiste Ndahindurwa, as Kigeli V.

 Personal life

-Mutara married Nyiramakomali on 15 October 1933 and they divorced in 1941.
+Mutara III married Nyiramakomali on 15 October 1933 and they divorced in 1941.
 He married Rosalie Gicanda, a Christian, in a church wedding on 13 January 1942.

-After Rudahigwa's death, Rosalie Gicanda remained in Rwanda.
-She was murdered in 1994 during the 1994 genocide against the tutsi on the orders of Idelphonse Nizeyimana.
+After Mutara III died, Queen Dowager Rosalie Gicanda remained in Butare.
+She was among those killed in the 1994 genocide against the Tutsi on the orders of Ildéphonse Nizeyimana.
 He was later detained, convicted by a UN war crimes court, and sentenced to life imprisonment.